Student Loan News

 Worried about meeting the 3.5 year LRAP deadline?
 You can now apply to pre-qualify for 120 months of LRAP funding without having to submit an LRAP application.

-To pre-qualify, you need to be 1) in greater-than-half time and paid law-related, public interest work making under $100k; 2) be in repayment (not in school, in a grace period, or in a forbearance or deferment (the automatic COVID forbearance doesn’t count)); 3) be enrolled in an income-driven repayment plan; and 4) have a $0 monthly payment.
+To pre-qualify, you need to be 1) in greater-than-half time and paid law-related, public interest work making under the LRAP income cap; 2) be in repayment (not in school, in a grace period, or in a forbearance or deferment (the automatic COVID forbearance doesn’t count)); 3) be enrolled in an income-driven repayment plan; and 4) have a $0 monthly payment.

 You must submit both an Employer Verification Form and documentation of your $0 payment to apply.